mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 poddisruptionbudget.policy/calico-kube-controllers created
 ````

-Please be sure that your “kubectl apply” command uses the kubeconfig file of the target cluster.
+Please be sure that your `kubectl apply` command uses the kubeconfig file of the target cluster.
 Otherwise, you could damage your DKP Enterprise cluster.

 Validate the running pods after the helm chart was successfully.